Ingredients - pure and simple

 We roast the beans in an electric oven to develop a full chocolate flavour – but gently to preserve the natural fruity flavours from our Trinitario beans.
 The beans are ‘cracked’ (coarsely ground) in a juicer and then winnowed, to remove the seed coat… leaving us with the perfect cocoa ‘nibs’ we need for fine chocolate.

 The chocolate is conched and refined in wet spice grinders.
 The dry ingredients (cocoa nibs and Fiji pure cane sugar) are placed in the machine and as it grinds, with stone wheels turning on a stone base, the friction heats and melts the cocoa butter, first to a coarse, granular paste and eventually to the smooth cream of pure chocolate.
 We conch and refine for at least 18 hours, sometimes as long as 24 hours, to obtain a smooth texture and perfect taste – still fruity but with no off-flavours.

 The chocolate is tempered, by hand, on a stone table in our certified, food-safe kitchen, cooled to 22°C and dried to around 60% humidity.
 By ‘working’ the chocolate and cooling it to exactly the right temperature, we ensure that all the cocoa butter is in the ‘Type 5’ crystal form.

 As the molten chocolate is stirred for the last time, we add in any flavouring.
-We are experimenting with very small ‘hints’ of flavours that we believe help to enhance, not mask, the flavour of the chocolate – sea salt (a pure product from New Zealand) or chilli (from Fiji’s Sigatoka Valley).
+We are experimenting with very small ‘hints’ of flavours that we believe help to enhance, not mask, the flavour of the chocolate – sea salt (a pure product from Fiji's Lau Islands) or chilli (from Fiji’s Sigatoka Valley).
 The chocolate is then piped into polycarbonate moulds and encouraged to set quickly in a chiller.

 Pop the bars out of their moulds… and the chocolate is ready to taste!